Introduction

 EU Access and Mobility

-One of the most important benefits of Malta PR is the availability of EU travel rights lost after Brexit.
-Holders of Malta PR can enjoy visa-free movement across the Schengen Area.
+One of the most important benefits of Malta PR is the ability to travel visa-free across the Schengen Area for up to 90 days in any 180 days rolling period.

-Applicants may also have a potential path to citizenship under the Maltese Citizenship Act (Chapter 188), subject to certain conditions.
-They must reside in Malta continuously for the 12 months immediately before submitting their application (without leaving the country).
-In addition, during the six years preceding those 12 months, they must have resided in Malta for an aggregate period of at least four years (48 months).
-Applicants must be aware that the application is guaranteed to be approved or accepted.
+For instance, naturalisation might be possible under the Maltese Citizenship Act (Chapter 188), subject to certain conditions, including (i) residing in Malta continuously for the 12 months immediately before submitting the citizenship application (without leaving the country); and (ii) having spent, during the six years preceding those 12 months, an aggregate period of at least four years (48 months) in Malta.
+Applicants must be aware that the application is not guaranteed, but subject to the discretion of the local authorities.

 Tax Advantages